The Album (Daniel Schuhmacher album): Chart performance

-The Album debuted at number one on German Albums Chart, the fifth DSDS winner to do so.
+The Album debuted at number one on German Albums Chart, making Schuhmacher the fifth DSDS winner to reach the top position.
 It was eventually certified gold by the Bundesverband Musikindustrie (BVMI), selling 137,000 within the first nine months of its release.
+In Austria, the album also reached number one on the Austrian Albums Chart, where it eventually achieved gold status for sales of over 10,000 units, while in Switzerland, it peaked at number four on the Swiss Albums Chart.